aji-prod/tomato/README.md

 The `--rebuild-image` option can be combined with any other flags or commands.

+#### Using the Default Mirrors of the Docker Image

+> `tomato --rebuild-image --default-mirrors`

+The `--default-mirrors` option avoids using the host's best first [pacman mirror] to use the default [ArchLinux Docker image mirrors].

 ### Pruning the Docker Image

 > `tomato --remove-image`